sifiorg/sifi/packages/sdk/README.md

-# SideShift.fi SDK
+# Sifi.org SDK

-SDK for integrating with SideShift.fi 🛸
+SDK for integrating with Sifi.org 🛸

 ## Install